Small supernumerary marker chromosome: Der(22)t(8;22)(q24.1;q11.1) syndrome

-Der(22)t(8;22)(q24.1;q11.1) syndrome, also termed the supernumerary der(22)t(8;22) syndrome, is a syndrome in which individuals are born with normal birth weight and growth but have moderate mental retardation; dysmorphic features in the face and head areas; prominent, low-set, underdeveloped ear canals, and/or preauricular pits (small holes or cysts in front and above the ear canal); clinodactyly (abnormal curvature of one or more fingers and/or toes); and ectopic testis (testes in unusual locations) or cryptorchidism (undescended testes).
+Der(22)t(8;22)(q24.1;q11.1) syndrome, also termed the supernumerary der(22)t(8;22) syndrome, is a syndrome in which individuals are born with normal birth weight and growth but have moderate intellectual disability; dysmorphic features in the face and head areas; prominent, low-set, underdeveloped ear canals, and/or preauricular pits (small holes or cysts in front and above the ear canal); clinodactyly (abnormal curvature of one or more fingers and/or toes); and ectopic testis (testes in unusual locations) or cryptorchidism (undescended testes).
 This syndrome is associated with a sSMC derived from an abnormal chromosome carried by a parent.
 This chromosome contains a balanced translocation between the q arm around band 24.13 of chromosome 8 and the q arm around band 11.1 of chromosome 22.
 Carriers of it are at risk of having progeny with the Der(22)t(8;22)(q24.1;q11.1) syndrome because they acquired a sSMC that has alteration(s) in the parent's abnormal chromosome.
 This alteration occurs in the parent's egg or sperm as a result of an nondisjunction of the parent's paired t(8;22)chromosomes during the meiosis cell divisions that form the sperm or egg.
 The genetic material in this sSMC that causes this syndrome's defects has not been established.